mandelsoft/spiff/README.md

 range: 10.10.10.10-10.11.11.1
 ```

-Subtraction also works on two IP addresses to calculate the number of
+Subtraction also works on two IP addresses or cidrs to calculate the number of
 IP addresses between two IP addresses.

 e.g.: